About Our Coffee

-To begin, we purchase only the highest grade Arabica coffee available.
+We only purchase the highest grade Arabica coffee available.
 Prior to purchasing, we sample or "cup" the coffees to be sure they contain no defects, odd tastes or aromas, and to be sure they are the fine quality our customers are looking for.
+Creating great coffee takes just a few simple steps.
+Steps that we follow fanatically.

-Packaging Process
+Packing Process

 We package all of our coffee in 5lb bulk bags.
 Immediately after roasting, the coffee is packaged into nitrogen-flushed bags.
 This process forces nitrogen into the package, replacing the oxygen, that would otherwise quickly age the coffee.
 The nitrogen preserves the wonderful flavor characteristics of fresh-roasted coffee.
 To further protect the beans, we utilizes "vent tape" valve technology which allows the coffee to de-gas, but prevents exposure to oxygen.
 One-way degassing valves are critical to maximizing coffee’s freshness by allowing freshly roasted coffee to degas in the package.
 Our patented one-way degassing valves are industry proven to effectively and efficiently vent CO2 gas build-up while sealing-out environmental oxygen, moisture, and contaminants.